Have you found a kitten?

 To do this, stand far away from the kittens — 35 feet or more.
 If you stand too close, the mom will not approach her kittens.
 You might need to go away completely before the mother cat will return to attend to the kittens.
 It might be several hours before the mother cat returns — until she no longer senses the presence of humans hovering near her litter.

 If you need to leave before the mother cat comes back, carefully evaluate whether the kittens are in immediate danger: Is it raining or snowing?
 Are dogs or wild animals that might harm the kittens running loose in the neighborhood?
 Does the neighborhood have kids or adults who are likely to harm the kittens?
 Are the kittens located in an area with heavy foot or car traffic?
 To help with your decision, it is important to know that it might take several hours for the mother cat to return, and healthy kittens can survive this period without food as long as they are warm.
 Neonatal kittens are much more at risk of hypothermia than they are of starvation.
 During spring and summer months, waiting a longer time to see if mom will come back is much safer than during frigid winter months.
 The mother cat offers her kittens’ best chance for survival, so wait and watch as long as you can.
 The best food for the kittens is their mother’s milk.

-Remove the kittens only if they are in immediate, grave danger.
+Remove the kittens if they are in immediate, grave danger.

 If the mother cat returns…

 If mom returns and the area is relatively safe, leave the kittens alone with mom until they are weaned.
-You can offer a shelter and regular food to mom, but keep the food and shelter at a distance from each other.
+You may contact us to see if we have space for the family.
+If not - You can offer a shelter and regular food to mom, but keep the food and shelter at a distance from each other.
 Mom will find the food but will not accept your shelter if the food is nearby, because she will not want to attract other cats to food located near her nest.